-Management and trustee fees
+(e) Management and trustee fees-

-Trustee fees are payable to the Trustee at a rate of 0.25% per annum on the average net assets of the Fund
+Trustee fees are payable to the Trustee at a rate of 0.25% per annum on the average net

-Investment management and custodian fees collectively are payable up to a maximum of 2.50% per annum on the average net assets of the Fund.
+Investment management fees and custodian fees collectively are payable up to a maximum of 2.00% per annum on the average net assets of the Fund.
+Administration fees are payable at a rate of 0.25% per annum on the average net assets of the Fund.
 Distribution fees are payable at a rate of 0.25% per annum on the average net assets of the Fund.